The Families Stage Play: Emotion, Conversation, and an Unforgettable Experience

 The Paulicap family in action during The Families 2026 production.

-Produced by HUG Media Concept, the stage play brought together powerful storytelling, emotional performances, social commentary, and unforgettable moments that kept audiences fully engaged from beginning to end.
+Produced by HUG Media Concept and written and Directed by Godwin Harrison, the stage play brought together powerful storytelling, emotional performances, social commentary, and unforgettable moments that kept audiences fully engaged from beginning to end.

 Held at Alliance Française Port Harcourt, The Families welcomed creatives, students, media personalities, advocates, and lovers of theatre who came ready to laugh, reflect, learn, and connect.